Select a medication above to begin.

 - [2 yo and older]

-- Dose: individualize patch dose q72h; Start: individualize dose based on current opioid intake, see pkg insert for conversion tables; may adjust dose 3 days after tx start, then no more frequently than q6 days; Info: for opioid-tolerant pts only; use lowest effective dose, shortest effective tx duration; do not alter/cut patch; taper total daily dose by no more than 25% q2-4wk to D/C if long-term use; drug effects may persist >24h after patch removal
+- Dose: individualize patch dose q72h; Start: individualize dose based on current opioid intake, see pkg insert for conversion tables; may adjust dose 3 days after tx start, then no more frequently than q6 days; Info: for opioid-tolerant patients only; use lowest effective dose, shortest effective tx duration; do not alter/cut patch; taper dose gradually to avoid withdrawal symptoms if D/C tx in physically opioid-dependent patients; drug effects may persist >24h after patch removal; search 'opioid taper' for epocrates Opioid Tapering decision tool

 renal dosing